Deyssenroth-Lab/RICHS_DTU/RICHS_SGA_DTU.md

 contrast between SGA and AGA infants.
 Smokers (n=2) were removed to evaluated non-smoke related impacts of cadmium.
 The final dataset (n=142) differed by maternal ethnicity between SGA and AGA infants.
-Analyses were adjusted for maternal race.
+Analyses were adjusted for maternal race and infant sex.

 ## load library